 - A mixed arrangement may prove effective in certain situations.
 Thus, in the case of Youth in Turkey, the 2008 HDR in Turkey, the Government was not particularly involved initially, though it was kept informed, but did eventually become an active participant in the follow-up thanks to a powerful media campaign.

-The steering committee is the most important mechanism at the policy level.
-It is a decision-making body that coordinates the HDR process and has overarching responsibility for HDR production, launch, advocacy and follow-up.
+The steering committee is a decision-making body that coordinates the HDR process and has overarching responsibility for HDR production, launch, advocacy and follow-up.
 It typically comprises a senior representative of each of the principal sponsoring organizations, including the government, significant national organizations or groups, UNDP, other United Nations organizations and so on.
-National ownership requires that the composition of the steering committee should be inclusive, however.
+National ownership requires that the composition of the steering committee should be inclusive.
 Committee membership should therefore extend beyond the government or UNDP to encompass significant representation among local and national or regional policy-making communities, technical experts in the area of the report theme, and non-governmental and civil society organizations.
 The inclusive membership of the committee can be instrumental in assessing political sensitivities, championing the human development approach and encouraging the buy-in of decision makers, including in analysis that may be critical of current social and development policies.
 Indeed, inclusiveness should be a characteristic of all HDR structures, including the core HDR team (box 2).
-The committee should eventually serve to foster partnerships that are able to advocate for the integration of the report findings and recommendations into national or regional policies and contribute to national and regional capacities to debate and analyse substantial development issues.
+The committee should foster partnerships that are able to advocate for the integration of the report findings and recommendations into policies and contribute to capacities to debate and analyze substantial development issues.
 The effectiveness of the committee will depend on who takes part: ideally, people with decision-making experience, who are not too politically engaged and who possess some insight into the theme of the report and the human development approach.

 The success of the HDR product depends to a large extent on the participants in the HDR process and, especially, the capacity of the core HDR team to interpret local conditions in terms of human development concepts and principles and to recognize the link between issues in human development and social and economic progress.

 For this reason and because participation is a key to establishing collective ownership of the HDR process, the HDR community should be wide-ranging and inclusive.
-The goal should be to provide a platform to engage with the diverse perspectives and concerns of all stakeholders and with practical alternatives to solving development problems and to push the frontiers of thinking on development at the national or regional level.
+The goal should be to provide a platform to engage with the diverse perspectives and concerns of all stakeholders and gather practical and innovative alternatives to solving development problems.
 Dialogue is essential in this process.
 An HDR should reflect a healthy exchange of outlooks and promote constructive debate.

 It is therefore important to ensure that the members of the core HDR team and the participants in the related structures share a commitment to the open-minded, in-depth discussion of various perspectives that may be starkly different and may sometimes be held in opposition to prevailing or majority opinion.
 While an HDR may reflect a consensus among stakeholders on many issues, a report should not necessarily be a consensus document in which all the stakeholders have been obliged to align their various positions.
 Balanced analysis that is sound, solution oriented and based on good, current data is the best argument against critics, including those who fear innovation.

-An HDR achieves national or regional ownership because it is country or region based, because it draws on local development actors and capabilities and because it is the culmination of inclusive consultations among stakeholders of all stripes.
+An HDR achieves national or regional ownership because it is country or region based, because it draws on local development actors and capabilities and because it is the culmination of inclusive consultations among stakeholders of all stripes with efforts made to have a gender balance and balance across population groups and geographical areas within report’s coverage.
 National or regional ownership and wide participation help ensure that an HDR responds to local needs and expectations.
 It implies a commitment to broaden dialogue encompassing diverse perspectives.
-A report rooted in national perspectives inspires trust in the HDR as a source of policies focused on development alternatives.
+A report rooted in national perspectives inspires trust in the HDR.

 Whether one is undertaking consultations on the theme of the report, constituting a group of technical advisors, reviewers, or readers, inviting contributions in drafting the report, seeking financing, or surveying the opinions of focus groups or the public at large, every effort should be made to represent diverse interests and viewpoints and a large swath of sectoral and institutional affiliations, including elements of the target audience of the report.
 Participation should also be characterized by gender balance and balance across population groups and geographical areas within the national or regional community.